anngvu/accent/README.md

 #### Choose your UI

+> [!NOTE]
-There are two ways to interface, terminal vs a web UI.
+> There are two ways to interface, terminal vs a web UI.
 Currently, there are some tradeoffs.
 The web UI will have some features that the terminal will not, such as showing figures.
-But web UI only currently only works with OpenAI.
+On the other hand, web UI only currently works with OpenAI.

 For the terminal:
 - `lein run -m accent.chat`